 I dream of a world where everyone is accepted for who they are.Bradley (26), Botswana

-Through their stories and pictures Rajesh, Bradley, Cindy and Thuan invite you to step into their world and experience what it is like to be a drug user living with HIV in Nepal, a young gay man in Botswana, a female sex worker in Uganda or a male sex worker in Vietnam.
+Through their stories and pictures Rajesh, Bradley, Cindy and Thuan let visitors experience what it is like to be a drug user living with HIV in Nepal, a young gay man in Botswana, a female sex worker in Uganda or a male sex worker in Vietnam.
 Also David and Linara from Kyrgyzstand share their stories.
 The exhibition featured a unique combination of photos made by these community members themselves and complementary photos that were made by award winning photographer Chris de Bode.
 Through their photo stories, we wanted to create more visibility about the challenges they encounter and the HIV risks they face.